AndreaMasturzo/Persistence/README.md

 Persistence is a constant reminder of never leaving anything behind ourselves.

 I developed this project in pure SwiftUI to test the boundaries of this framework and the new Playground App.
-The first part is storydriven and suggestive presenting a black screen and minimum user interaction.
+The first part is story-driven and suggestive presenting a black screen and minimum user interaction.

 This leads to the core, a blackboard with a twist: every line you draw will disappear after a while so the only way to save your work is to keep retracing over and over or to think fast and take a screenshot before everything will fade away.